Shake It Off: Lyrics and music

+At 3 minutes and 39 seconds long, "Shake It Off" is composed in G mixolydian – the fifth mode of the C major scale.
+It follows a ii–IV–I chord progression (Am–C–G) and employs the verse–chorus form, beginning with a loose verse, tightening for the prechorus, and loosening again for the chorus.
+Set over a tempo of 160 beats per minute, the track is a dance-pop song with an uptempo production.
+Using minimalist instruments, it begins with a stomping drum-and-clap pattern, created by Martin and Shellback banging their feet on a wooden floor.

+The beat is looped throughout the song, as is the synthesized staccato saxophone line.
+Shellback used a brass preset on the Mellotron to play the said saxophone sound; he said he "started playing something bad on purpose" but Martin was immediately enthusiastic.
+The saxophonist Jonas Thander added to this by creating his own instrumental lines to complement Shellback's part.
+Thander recorded his alto and tenor saxophones at his home studio in Sweden, and it took him one whole night and the next day to edit together all the saxophone parts from multiple players.
+The choruses incorporate a syncopated brass trio of saxophone, trumpet, and trombone, and layers of backing vocal harmonies echoing Swift's lead vocals.
+The bridge, accentuated by hand claps and running from 2:18 to 2:42, features Swift's spoken word delivery.

 Release

-On August 18, 2014, during a live streaming event held on Yahoo, sponsored by ABC News, Swift announced the album 1989 and the lead single "Shake It Off" and premiered its music video.
-Within minutes of the video's release, Big Machine, in partnership with Republic Records, released the song to contemporary hit radio and adult contemporary radio in the United States.
+On August 18, 2014, during a live streaming event held on Yahoo and sponsored by ABC News, Swift announced 1989 and its lead single "Shake It Off", and premiered its music video.
+Within minutes of the video's release, Big Machine, in partnership with Republic Records, released the song to contemporary hit radio and adult contemporary radio in the US.
 "Shake It Off" was made available for download by Big Machine on August 19, and a limited CD single edition was available via Swift's website on September 11.
-In Europe, "Shake It Off" was added to a BBC Radio playlist in the United Kingdom on August 25, released to Italian radio on August 29, and was released as a CD single in Germany on October 10.
+In Europe, Universal Music Group released "Shake It Off" to Italian radio on August 29, and as a CD single in Germany on October 10; while Big Machine, in partnership with Mercury Records, released it as a single in the UK on October 13, 2014.

-The release of "Shake It Off" and its parent album 1989 had been highly anticipated, given Swift's announcement that she would abandon her country roots to release an "official pop" album.
-The magazine Drowned in Sound described the single as "undoubtedly ... the most significant cultural event" since Radiohead's 2011 album The King of Limbs.
-While noting that "Shake It Off" was not Swift's first "straight-up pop" song, Billboards Jason Lipshutz considered it a sign of a "bold foray into the unknown", in which Swift could experiment beyond her well-known formulaic country pop songs that had been critically and commercially successful.
+The release of "Shake It Off" received extensive media attention, given Swift's abandonment of country music to reinvent her artistry as pop.
+The magazine Drowned in Sound described the single as "undoubtedly ... the most significant cultural event" since Radiohead's 2011 album The King of Limbs, while country radio stations and the Country Music Association received the song with surprise and confusion.
+Writing for Billboard, Jason Lipshutz contended that while "Shake It Off" was not Swift's first "straight-up" pop song, by explicitly naming it so, it was her "bold foray into the unknown" where she could distance herself from the limitations of the country pop sound that had defined her music.